chrisglass/posix-locks/README.md

 As for the golang program, the python3 script will acquire a lock on a hardcoded lock in the root directory of this project, and sleep forever (until killed).

+### Running the rust program

+As for previous programs, the rust version will acquire a lock on a hardcoded file in the root directory of this project, and sleep forever (until killed).

 ### Results